GeveoAu/blog/_posts/2024-02-16-Uncovering HashiCorp Vault Secrets.md

 **Key Features of HashiCorp Vault**

-- **Secrets Management** - The Vault is highly proficient in the secure storage and retrieval of sensitive information.
+- **Secrets Management**  <p align="justify">The Vault is highly proficient in the secure storage and retrieval of sensitive information.
 A centralized vault is provided for the storage of secrets, with strict control over who can access them.
-There are two types of storages named as Integrated Storage (local or Consul) and External Storage (AWS, Azure, GCP).
+There are two types of storages named as Integrated Storage (local or Consul) and External Storage (AWS, Azure, GCP).</p>
-- **Dynamic Secrets** - The ability to produce dynamic, on-demand credentials (for AWS which is one of Vault's best features) and TOTP (Revoke after).
-This strategy improves security by limiting the duration of credentials and lowering the risk associated with long-lived secrets.
+- **Dynamic Secrets**  <p align="justify">The ability to produce dynamic, on-demand credentials (for AWS which is one of Vault's best features) and TOTP (Revoke after).
+This strategy improves security by limiting the duration of credentials and lowering the risk associated with long-lived secrets.</p>

-- **Encrytion as a Service** - Vault has strong encryption capabilities for both data at rest and data in transit.
-Vault offers a complete data protection solution, whether encrypting sensitive information or managing cryptographic keys.
+- **Encrytion as a Service**  <p align="justify">Vault has strong encryption capabilities for both data at rest and data in transit.
+Vault offers a complete data protection solution, whether encrypting sensitive information or managing cryptographic keys.</p>
-     - *Data at Rest*: When data is stored or saved, Vault ensures that it is encrypted, adding an extra layer of protection.
-This prevents unauthorized access to the stored data, even if someone gains physical access to the storage medium.
+     - *Data at Rest*: <p align="justify">When data is stored or saved, Vault ensures that it is encrypted, adding an extra layer of protection.
+This prevents unauthorized access to the stored data, even if someone gains physical access to the storage medium.</p>
-     - *Data in Transit*: When data is being transmitted or moved from one point to another, Vault ensures that it is encrypted during the transfer.
-This safeguards the information from potential interception or eavesdropping by unauthorized parties.
+     - *Data in Transit*: <p align="justify">When data is being transmitted or moved from one point to another, Vault ensures that it is encrypted during the transfer.
+This safeguards the information from potential interception or eavesdropping by unauthorized parties.</p>
-- **Leasing and Renewal** - Based on the lease, each secret may be valid for certain period (3 months, 6 months, etc.)
+- **Leasing and Renewal**  <p align="justify">Based on the lease, each secret may be valid for certain period (3 months, 6 months, etc.)</p>
-- **Revocation** - Revoke secrets based on the user, bulk, type etc.
+- **Revocation**  <p align="justify">Revoke secrets based on the user, bulk, type etc.</p>

 **Use Cases**